davidadediji/test-project-linkedin/README.md

 ### Setup

-To setup the whole project use:
+To setup the whole project and use dependencies use command:
 ```
-npm init
+npm install
 ```
 Get Chrome driver installed globally with the command:
 ```